metadata toggle

 Amounts to be administered and administration route

-The uptake of medicated feed depends on the clinical condition of the animals.
-In order to obtain a correct dosage, the concentration of tilmicosin has to be adjusted accordingly.
+The intake of medicated feed depends on the clinical condition of the animals.
+In order to obtain a correct dosage, the concentration of tilmicosin may need to be adjusted accordingly.

 Pigs